vincarlet/embedded-systems/README.md

-# embedded-systems
+# Embedded Systems Class
-University of Salerno - Computer Engineering - Embedded Systems Class examples
+This repository is composed of the exercices discussed during the Embedded Systems Class 2020 at the Unniversity of Salerno, Master degree in Computer Engineering